How To Use Red Light Therapy for Testosterone: Don’t.

 What are the most effective ways to support healthy testosterone levels?

-The most well-supported approaches include maintaining a balanced diet with adequate healthy fats, protein, zinc, and vitamin D; engaging in regular physical activity, especially resistance training and high-intensity interval training; getting 7 to 9 hours of quality sleep per night; managing stress through relaxation techniques and consistent self-care habits; and consulting with a healthcare provider if symptoms persist, as medical treatments like hormone replacement therapy may be appropriate.
+The most well-supported approaches include maintaining a balanced diet with adequate healthy fats, protein, zinc, and vitamin D (vitamin D status has been directly associated with serum androgen levels in men) (4); engaging in regular physical activity, especially resistance training and high-intensity interval training (resistance exercise acutely increases testosterone concentrations) (5); getting 7 to 9 hours of quality sleep per night (sleep restriction of just one week reduced daytime testosterone by 10 to 15% in young men) (6); managing stress through relaxation techniques and consistent self-care habits (elevated cortisol suppresses testosterone production) (7); and consulting with a healthcare provider if symptoms persist, as medical treatments like hormone replacement therapy may be appropriate.

 How do I know if I have low testosterone?